Bowarc/MUC/readme.md

 The goal of this server is to be able to securely store files on a remote machine with a multi account system

-# THIS IS FOR LEARNING PURPOSES AND DOES NOT USE ANY SECURITY SYSTEM, USE AT YOUR OWN RISK
+# THIS IS FOR LEARNING PURPOSES AND DOES NOT USE ANY SECURITY SYSTEM

 ## Features
 - [x] Accounts